 How to get started making ScenesA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

-See in Glossary, reading input and adding gameplay or interactivity to your project.
+See in Glossary and Components; reading input; and adding gameplay or interactivity to your Project.

-Editor Features Information about many of the Editors powerful features, which will help you customize your workflow, integrate with external tools, and extend the editor itself.
+Editor Features Information about many of the Editor’s powerful features, to help you customize your workflow, integrate with external tools, and extend the Editor itself.

-Information for those who aren’t brand-new to development, who want to take projects further using PluginsA set of code created outside of Unity that creates functionality in Unity.
-There are two kinds of plugins you can use in Unity: Managed plugins (managed .NET assemblies created with tools like Visual Studio) and Native plugins (platform-specific native code libraries).
+Information for experienced developers who want to take projects further using Plug-insA set of code created outside of Unity that creates functionality in Unity.
+There are two kinds of plug-ins you can use in Unity: Managed plug-ins (managed .NET assemblies created with tools like Visual Studio) and Native plug-ins (platform-specific native code libraries).
 More info

 Licenses and Activation Understanding how to activate Unity and manage your licenses.